Chem4Word/.github/profile/README.md

-## This is the home for all things realated to Chem4Word 👋
+## This is the home for all things realated to Chem4Word.

+Our main web site is at https://www.chem4word.co.uk/

+Here you will find out lots of information about Chem4Word including it's history

 <!--